RWParsons/circacompare/README.md

 3. an outcome variable (which should be numeric)

 Upload your csv file and select the respective columns from the dropdown menu.
 Click 'run' to conduct the comparison.

+# Python implementation

+An implementation of this package in Python is available [here](https://github.com/RWParsons/circacompare_py).
+This package comes with the added functionality of specification for the loss function.